Theology-Commentary Note---About

 Son of God, Jesus Christ.

-Or if they already knew about Jesus Christ
+they already knew about Jesus Christ they wrote the grammatical rules after the

-in a false (man-made) Trinity.
+fact and made them fit their belief in a false (man-made) Trinity.

-It is not surprising
+It is not surprising that they contrived a

-that they contrived a mysterious god-head they called the Trinity, after all
+mysterious god-head they called the Trinity, after all they believed in

-and Hercules.
+Hercules.
 Zeus was considered the father of many gods.
 The Greeks, like the

 Romans, and many other heathen societies believed in many “multiples of gods.”